airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25.md

 The x86 processor has different forms of several instructions depending on whether they expect the quantities they operate on to be signedsigned or unsignedunsigned.
-These are listed in [Common x86 Instructions](#instructionsappendix).
+These are listed in [Common x86 Instructions](#common-x86-instructions).
 For example, the x86 processor has both a sign-preserving shift-right, `sarlsarl`, and a shift-right which does not preserve the sign bit, `shrlshrl`.

 Octal and Hexadecimal Numbers
 -----------------------------